gokr/spry/README.md

 A "block Node" is the AST Node representing a block.
-It just has a seq[Node] and is "just data".
-But using bind we can turn it into an executable
+It just has a seq[Node] and is "simply data".
+But using the func word we can turn it into an executable function.
-BlockClosure:

-First time we do a block Node, we lazily bind. bind calls resolve on the block node so that words are resolved to bindings.
-Then bind creates a BlockClosure wrapping the block Node with a Context.

-See primDo, primResolve, primClosure.
+Resolving is currently done lazily the first time a block is used as code.

+For example snippets, see nitest.nim.